 This page addresses some frequently asked questions about MemSQL.

-No. MemSQL is a standalone database that is compatible with the MySQL client.
-MemSQL includes its own storage engine and SQL-based execution engine built around lock-free data structures and machine code generation.
+MemSQL is not a storage engine or other component of MySQL, nor is MySQL a component of MemSQL, and the MemSQL and MySQL servers do not share any code.
+The MemSQL server includes its own storage engine and SQL-based execution engine built around scalable distributed execution, lock-free data structures, and machine code generation.

 Is MemSQL a row-based or column-based store?